simpleanalytics/gatsby-plugin/README.md

 [Metomic](https://metomic.io/) provides a privacy-by-design API to ethically manage your users' data.
 It's pretty cool.

-If you want to use it with Metomics `data-micropolicy` use this config:
+If you want to use it with Metomic's `data-micropolicy` use this config:

 ```js
 plugins: [